 Bruxism (teeth grinding) affects many of us and often occurs during sleep.
 The repetitive clenching can fatigue the jaw muscles and lead to premature wear on teeth.
 While the condition can lead to many dental problems, it is also easily treatable in most cases.

-Dr. Bruce Luria, Dr. Mark Luria, and Dr. Rena Allswang at Dearborn Family Dentistry in Dearborn, MI, bring decades of experience to the treatment of bruxism.
+Dr. Mohanad Ballani, Dr. Mark Luria, and Dr. Rena Allswang at Dearborn Family Dentistry in Dearborn, MI, bring decades of experience to the treatment of bruxism.
 Our esteemed dentists have professional affiliations with the American Dental Association, Michigan Dental Association, American Academy of Cosmetic Dentistry, and International Congress of Oral Implantologists.
 If you are new to our clinic, our new patient special includes an exam and X-rays for only $29.

 Common Causes of Teeth Grinding